 When advertising online, companies can directly track conversion rates — how many consumers who see an advertisement actually click on it and ends up buying the product — and they can precisely target extremely specific demographics, from age and location to details like political affiliation.

 Facebook and Google offer unbeatable reach — Unsurprisingly, Warc estimates that Facebook and Google will take 35 cents of every dollar spent on advertising this year.
 Smaller companies like news outlets stand little chance against the vast reach and audience specificity that Facebook and Google can offer.
 With fewer people actually seeing ads on traditional TV broadcasts and ever more on YouTube, it's no wonder we've reached an inflection point.
 If anything, it's surprising it's taken this long.

-Nonetheless, Google recently broke out revenue numbers for YouTube and we learned that the business is growing rapidly, confirming what we've long suspected: TV is in trouble, on more ways than one.
+Nonetheless, Google recently broke out revenue numbers for YouTube and we learned that the business is growing rapidly, confirming what we've long suspected: TV is in trouble.
 Unless regulators decide to step in and reign in the duopoly it's unlikely that trend will change course.